sciZer0/newdiscoveries/c/README.md

 Importantly, when a System using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent.

-The New Definition of Force is:
+The New Concept of Force is:

 > **Force is the process when a System using its resources is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.**